enesfirat/Behat-Test-Practice/readMe.md

 ``

-Please make sure your features folder is in your root folder, **not in your vendor folder**.
+Please make sure your "features" folder is in your root folder, **not in your vendor folder**.

 -----------------------------------------------------